WORLD CUP 2026

 "I see a Kalshi market at 43¢ — is that good or bad?"Probability Converter

-"Should I actually place this bet?"EV Calculator
+"Should I actually take this position?"EV Calculator

 "How much of my money should I put on this?"Kelly Criterion